 Create

+Our 2026 National Finals took place on May 7th 2026.
+Watch for our new resources in September 2026!
 Encourage your pupils to come up with a creative, written or multimedia piece that showcases what they’ve learned.
 Share your pupil’s work (in English or Irish).
-All submissions will receive Certificate of Completion for every pupil and a classroom gift.
-Shortlisted schools will be invited to attend the 2026 National Finals!

 Submit